 All financial liabilities are recognised initially at fair value and, in the case of loans and borrowings and payables, net of directly attributable transaction costs.

-The Group's financial liabilities include trade payables, other payables and accruals and interest-bearing bank and other borrowings.
+The Group's financial liabilities include trade payables, other payables and accruals, derivative financial instruments and interest-bearing bank and other borrowings.